-Guests are often looking for the very best of the best restaurants in Falmouth, so we’ve put together our favorites for you.
+Guests are often looking for the “very best of the best” restaurants in Falmouth, so we’ve put together our favorites for you.
+We are lucky to have so many wonderful restaurants in the surrounding area making it difficult to rank them, thus below is an alphabetical list.
 To view restaurant menus and images, please visit their websites by following the links below.

 The Finest Restaurants in Falmouth

-The Glass Onion: One of our favorite fine dining dinner spots.
-A husband and wife team, Josh and Tally, run the restaurant, and it shows in the loving care they put into the food and atmosphere.
+The Glass Onion: A husband and wife team, Josh and Tally, run the restaurant, and it shows in the loving care they put into the food and atmosphere – duck leg confit, lobster risotto. pan seared halibut and filet mignon are featured among the entrees,.
 The Glass Onion is located within easy walking distance from the inn, and accepts reservations for parties of 6 or more.
 Cape Cod casual attire is recommended – button shirts (including Polos) and khakis or slacks for the gentlemen, and the same, or dresses for women.

 Quarterdeck Restaurant: open for lunch and dinner, and a favorite of the locals.
-Mostly known for their vast seafood offerings and clam chowder, the Quarterdeck has a vast menu that also includes numerous appetizers, salads, and great hamburgers as well as steaks.
+Mostly known for their vast seafood offerings and clam chowder, as well as numerous appetizers, salads, great hamburgers and steaks.
 At the Quarterdeck you will experience the feeling of being below deck in a sailing vessel.
-A good deal of the interior was salvaged from MacDougall’s Boatyard in Falmouth Harbor with some of the wood dating back to the late 1600s.
-A local artist, Joe Downs, is responsible for the design of the interior and created the stained glass in the dining room.
-This stained glass was once the front windows from a church in Maine that was destroyed by a fire or hurricane.
+Much of the interior was salvaged from MacDougall’s Boatyard in Falmouth Harbor with wood dating back to the late 1600s.
+A local artist, Joe Downs, designed the interior and created the stained glass window in the dining room (the glass was salvaged from the windows of a church in Maine that was destroyed by a fire or hurricane).

-Simply Divine: has outstanding Pizza as well as panninnis, Italian dishes such as lasagna, home made soups and generous and tasty salads.
-You can watch the chefs hand throw the pizza crusts as they have an open kitchen.
-The pizza range from your traditional Margherita Pizza to such interesting blends as sweet potato and bacon as well as a very popular fig and proscuitto pizza.
+Simply Divine: has outstanding pizza as well as paninis, Italian dishes such as lasagna, home made soups and generous and tasty salads.
+You can watch the chefs hand throw the pizza crusts in their open kitchen.
+Pizzas range from traditional Margherita pizza to interesting blends such as sweet potato and bacon. as well as a very popular fig and prosciutto pizza.

 Dining in nearby Woods Hole

-If you do not mind a short 3 mile excursion of lunch or dinner or you can drive, walk the Shining Sea Bikeway or take the Trolley down to Woods Hole in Southern Falmouth.
-There are a number of restaurants in the Woods Hole Village, here are are few favorites:
+If you do not mind a short 3 mile walk or bike ride via the Shining Sea Bikeway, taking a drive or the shuttle to Woods Hole, there are a number of great restaurants in this coastal area of Southern Falmouth – here are are few favorites:

-Landfall Restaurant: another area restaurant that is family run.
-It was started in 1946 by a man who grew up around Falmouth in the summertime and his sons now own and run it.
+Landfall Restaurant: another local family run restaurant.
+Originally opened in 1946 by a man who grew up around Falmouth in the summertime, and currently owned and run by his sons.
 Similar to The Quarterdeck, a lot of interesting wood and material was recycled and used in the building of the Landfall.
 Much of the wood came from shipwrecks and old buildings.
 The Landfall has a beautiful stained glass artifact which is a window showing the wharf and a waterfront scene.
 The window came from a prominent mansion of Penzance Point.

-Quicks Hole Tavern: The newest restaurant jewel in Woods Hole, built on the success of the seasonal restaurant Quick Hole Tacqueria, comes this year-round high quality “farm to table” lunch and dinner hot spot.
+Quicks Hole Tavern: A relative newcomer to Woods Hole, this location was built on the success of the seasonal restaurant Quick Hole Taqueria.
+The Tavern offers a year-round high quality “farm to table” lunch and dinner. and has quickly become a ‘hot spot’ on the Cape.
 Located just across the street from the Martha’s Vineyard Steamship Authority terminal, this restaurant offers great food, drinks and views of the ferry’s comings and goings.
-In the short time since the restaurant opened in 2014 it has become a guest favorite and the press received from Cape Cod foodies and beyond has been remarkable.
+The restaurant has also become a guest favorite and has received highly favorable press from Cape Cod foodies and beyond.
 For Fan Favorite dishes click here.

 The Restaurants in Falmouth & Cape Cod are a Foodie’s Delight

 By this time you should have realized that restaurants in Falmouth are a great place for all foodies.
-This only provided the top spots based on guest feedback however, there are numerous other restaurants in Falmouth Village, Woods Hole, North Falmouth and East Falmouth that are there for your exploration.
+This list only provides an overview of favorite restaurants based on feedback from our guests; however, there are numerous other restaurants in Falmouth Village, Woods Hole, North Falmouth and East Falmouth for you to explore.